This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 31. Buy second-hand.
 These days you can buy almost anything—furniture, clothing, electronics—used and in good shape.
 This reduces your consumer footprint and saves one more thing from going to a landfill!

 33. Quit buying bottled water!
 Bottled water is usually no better than your typical tap water–it just costs more, contains plastic toxins from the bottles and leaves a trail of waste everywhere.
 Get a faucet water filter and a reusable water bottle to save money and help the environment.
-Learn more about the hazards of bottled water »
+Learn how to choose a good water filter. »

 34. Buy recycled paper products.
 The good brands of toilet paper, computer paper and other paper products work just as well as virgin paper, but save tons of chlorine pollution from the bleaching process, and conserve millions of trees and gallons of water.